bebatut-slides/docker_foundry_ws_12_16/slides.md

 ...
 ```

+Note:

-Note: Informs Docker that the container listens on the specified network ports at runtime
+- Informs Docker that the container listens on the specified network ports at runtime

-EXPOSE does not make the ports of the container accessible to the host.
-To do that, you must use either the -p flag to publish a range of ports or the -P flag to publish all of the exposed ports
+- Does not make the ports of the container accessible to the host.
+  `-p` flag to publish a range of ports or the `-P` flag to publish all of the exposed ports when `docker run

 ----